EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-22-DaxLibContribute/DaxLibContribute.md

 ## Medium/large Library

-The process for Medium/Large libraries uses a slightly different workflow.
+The process for Medium/Large libraries uses a extended workflow.

 We still need a fork of :octicons-repo-24: `daxlib/daxlib` (i.e. :material-source-fork: `evaluationscontext/daxlib`), and will still submit a :octicons-git-pull-request-24: pull request to :octicons-repo-24: `daxlib/daxlib` to publish a library.

 The difference is that development of the library will occur on a fork of :octicons-repo-24: `daxlib/lib-quickstart-template` (one per library i.e. :material-source-fork: `evaluationcontext/evaluationcontext.colour`).
-A github workflow can be run on :material-source-fork: `evaluationcontext/evaluationcontext.colour`, which will push the library to a new branch of :material-source-fork: `evaluationcontext/daxlib`, which can then be submitted via a :octicons-git-pull-request-24: pull request to :octicons-repo-24: `daxlib/daxlib`.
+A github workflow can be run on :material-source-fork: `evaluationcontext/evaluationcontext.colour`, which will push the library to a new, version specific, branch of :material-source-fork: `evaluationcontext/daxlib`, which can then be submitted via a :octicons-git-pull-request-24: pull request to :octicons-repo-24: `daxlib/daxlib`.

 ```mermaid
 sequenceDiagram